aturcotte/exquires/docs/usage.rst

 ------

 This section lists the resampling ratios and specifies the width and height of the downsampled image for each ratio.
-Here are the default ratios
+Here are the default ratios:

 .. code-block:: ini